-Yoga Posture: UTKATA KONASANA
+YOGA POSTURE: UTKATA KONASANA

-Sit back in a deep squat with toes pointed in opposite directions.
+Stand with legs wide apart.
+Sink down into a deep squat with toes pointed in opposite directions.
 Raise your arms above the head.
 For more significant effect, stick your tongue out of your mouth as far as you can.

 You’ll immediately feel the power this posture brings.